 Did you know that giving brings a certain sense of happiness that is easily equated to eating food of your best choice?
-Throughout last year, Hilda Nabuya our project coordinator, dedicated more time to the available beneficiaries.
-From school going beneficiaries, to girls in the football arenas, to orphans in need of life basic needs.
-Her commitment sprung directly from our organization core values of giving and opening our hearts to the poorest of the poor.
-In schools, we availed and still do provide sanitary pads, campaign for clean water and skill single parents in a way that supports them to pay school dues for their children.
+Throughout last year, Hilda Nabuya our project coordinator dedicated more time to the available beneficiaries.
+From school-going beneficiaries to girls in the football arenas to orphans in need of life basic needs.
+Her commitment sprung directly from our organization’s core values of giving and opening our hearts to the poorest of the poor.
+In schools, we availed and still do provide sanitary pads, campaign for clean water, and skill single parents in a way that supports them to pay school dues for their children.
 In a society where we need to help one another, care and giving should propel us as we look forward to eradicating poverty and fostering growth in our societies.
 At times, donations lead us to refugee camps.
 These temporary shelters remind us of the humanism we must exercise every day of our lives.
 The girl child in need is all over and all around us.
-Our efforts must be geared towards improvement and making the world a better place despite of the challenges.
-In efforts to consolidate our cause, work got us into exploring the girl child in need in Kenya, South Sudan and Congo border.
+Our efforts must be geared towards improvement and making the world a better place despite the challenges.
+In efforts to consolidate our cause, work got us into exploring the girl child in need in Kenya, South Sudan, and the Congo border.

 Did you know that distress that befalls most women or girls in Sub Saharan Africa is intertwined and interconnected?

-We know that a child, must be given opportunity to develop fully.
+We know that a child must be given the opportunity to develop fully.
 With the dangers of child labor all over the globe, Prince Wako Foundation has made efforts to educate poor children so that rigid employees do not take advantage of their situations to assign them into child labor.
-In all our projects and efforts, we condemn child labor of all kind.
+In all our projects and efforts, we condemn child labor of all kinds.
 We strongly retaliate our commitment towards a better future and a better world.
-Our efforts to make the world a better place at different layers of our societies will definitely solve many society issues.
-These issues have a foundation in perpetrating gender discrimination.
+Our efforts to make the world a better place at different layers of our societies will definitely solve many societal issues.
+These issues have a foundation in perpetuating gender discrimination.
 As we celebrate this year’s Women’s Day, we renew our efforts towards solving challenges that girls and women face in different spheres so that we can achieve gender equality.